IkarosKurtz/DDLC-Worlds-Apart/README.md

 - This mod stores Monika Memories in a MongoDB database, if you don't want to use it, it also can sotore them in a JSON file.
 By default, it uses a JSON file.

+- I'm making a video about this project, I will upload it to my YouTube channel (named IkarosKurtz), I will put the link here when is ready.

 ## Features

 - **Generative Conversations**: Speak freely and receive human-like responses.